wp-plugins/wow-analytics/readme.txt

 None available

 == Changelog ==

+= 2.0.1 =
+* Added code to insert a comment if the client id has not been set

 = 2.0 =
 * Improved the setup of the plugin, you can now use your WOW login details to set the client id